learn-co-students/110920-pt-pandas-cleaning/README.md

-## Pandas  [Suggested Time: 15 minutes]
+## Pandas Data Cleaning

-In this section you will be doing some preprocessing for a dataset for the videogame FIFA19 (https://www.kaggle.com/karangadiya/fifa19).
+In this checkpoint you will be doing some preprocessing for a dataset for the videogame FIFA19 (https://www.kaggle.com/karangadiya/fifa19).
 The dataset contains both data for the game as well as information about the players' real life careers.

 **1) Read the CSV file into a pandas dataframe**